AdobeDocs/workfront.en/help/quicksilver/workfront-basics/mobile-apps/using-the-workfront-mobile-app/share-proofs-mobile.md

 >[!NOTE]
 >
 >All recipients must have access in Workfront to review proofs.
-For information about licenses and access levels, see [Access to proofing functionality in Workfront](../../../administration-and-setup/manage-workfront/configure-proofing/access-to-proofing-functionality.md).
+For information about licenses and access levels, see .

 ## Share the proof